‘The Walking Dead’s’ Norman Reedus On Daryl Dixon’s Love Interests

-The Walking Dead with Norman Reedus and Andrew Lincoln is a total action packed kill or be killed zombie thriller.
+The Walking Dead with Norman Reedus and Andrew Lincoln is a total action-packed kill or be killed zombie thriller.
 Even so, there always seems to be time for love.
-From Lori, Shane and Rick’s love triangle that beget Judith in the first season to Rick and Michonne, the reigning king and queen of TWD, love is always in the air, despite the smell of zombie flesh.
+From Lori, Shane, and Rick’s love triangle that beget Judith in the first season to Rick and Michonne, the reigning king and queen of TWD, love is always in the air, despite the smell of zombie flesh.

-Norman Reedus as Daryl Dixon though never seems to get any action on The Walking Dead, despite being the sexiest zombie killer ever.
+Norman Reedus as Daryl Dixon, though, never seems to get any action on The Walking Dead, despite being the sexiest zombie killer ever.
 Could that all be about to change?

-Is Norman Reedus pushing for a love interest for Daryl Dixon in The Walking Dead season 8?
+Is Norman Reedus pushing for a love interest for Daryl Dixon in The Walking Dead Season 8?
 If so Daryl has earned it.
-Reedus has definitely paid his dues a well, so why should Andrew Lincoln’s Rick Grimes get all the action.
+Reedus has definitely paid his dues a well, so why should Andrew Lincoln’s Rick Grimes get all the action?

 Norman Reedus might want something to top the uncommonly powerfully beauty of the zombie master Michonne, played by Danai Gurira, and that is a pretty tall order.
 Remember when Michonne first showed up with her pet zombies on chains.
 She was and still is totally hot, and now she’s in love with Andrew Lincoln’s Rick Grimes.